claytonwramsey/dumpster/README.md

 # `dumpster`: A cycle-tracking garbage collector for Rust

-`dumpster` is an experimental garbage-collector for Rust.
+`dumpster` is an cycle-detecting garbage collector for Rust.
 It detects unreachable allocations and automatically frees them.

-## Why should you use this library?
+## Why should you use this crate?

-You should use this library if:
+In short, `dumpster` offers a great mix of usability, performance, and flexibility.

-- You want to be able to trivially use your pre-existing data structures without manually implementing traits.
+- `dumpster`'s API is a drop-in replacement for `std`'s reference-counted shared allocations (`Rc` and `Arc`).
-- You cannot remove cyclic references from your data structures.
+- It's very performant and has builtin implementations of both thread-local and concurrent garbage collection.
-- You're only moderately picky about performance.
+- There are no restrictions on the reference structure within a garbage-collected allocation (references may point in any way you like).
-- You don't mind a little instability.
+- It's trivial to make a custom type collectable using the provided derive macros.
-- You need to work with `?Sized` data.
+- You can even store `?Sized` data in a garbage-collected pointer!

 ## How it works